oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 In Ocean Market, if the user chooses to use the OPF-run Provider, set the expectation that this Provider will only be run until some specific cut-off date (e.g. Dec 31, 2021).
 This ensures that OPF is not bound to some weird long-term commitment that it didn't mean to make.

+At the [end](#summary) of this teck-spike, there is a comparison which summerize the different features that are provided by each network/service.

 # Nucypher

 It provides a decentralized key management system (KMS) and cryptographic access control layer to distributed systems.
 There are extra services such as FHE secure computation, dynamic access management, and secret management but they are out-of-scope.
 Nucypher uses PoS as underlying protocol for decentralized proxy re-encryption.